 - On discovering a fire that has not yet activated the smoke/heat detectors, go to the closest Manual Fire Alarm Call Point (see Figure 1a) and manually activate the alarm by pressing against the centre of the panel.
-Also, call out to people to ensure that everyone in the vicinity is aware and beginning to take the correct action. - Fire Action Notices are displayed alongside all Fire Alarm Manual Call Points, summarising actions to be taken in the event of a fire (see Figure 6).
-Special action notices for people with mobility impairment are also displayed around the building (see Figures 7a and 7b). - A Fire Co-ordinator (see Paragraph 5.5.1 et seq), or a member of University Security staff when no Fire Coordinator is apparently available within the building, will telephone 2222 (using any building-internal telephone extension at a safe location) to ensure that NHS Lothian switchboard staff are aware that there is a building emergency, and to enable them to inform and update the Fire & Rescue Service.
+Also, call out to people to ensure that everyone in the vicinity is aware and beginning to take the correct action. - Fire Action Notices are displayed alongside all Fire Alarm Manual Call Points, summarising actions to be taken in the event of a fire (see Figure 7a).
+Special action notices for people with mobility impairment are also displayed around the building (see Figure 7b). - An Incident Coordinator (see Paragraph 5.11.1 et seq), or a member of University Security staff when no Incident Coordinator is apparently available within the building, will telephone 2222 (using any building-internal telephone extension at a safe location) to ensure that NHS Lothian switchboard staff are aware that there is a building emergency, and to enable them to inform and update the Fire & Rescue Service.
 Update and further information should be provided by any person actually observing evidence of a fire (e.g. smoke and/or flames, or to report the presence of compressed gas cylinders in an area where fire has broken out), also by making a 2222 call from a safe location.
 The NHS Lothian switchboard operator will prompt the caller to report the exact location and nature of the emergency, who is calling, and from what extension.
+NHS

-NHS Lothian switchboard staff will then relay that information to SF&RS.
-Describing the nature of the emergency, and confirming that there genuinely is a fire, is extremely important, as it influences the range and quantity of equipment and number of fire-fighters that the emergency services will deploy to the site (see also Paragraph 5.3.10).
+Lothian switchboard staff will then relay that information to SF&RS.
+Describing the nature of the emergency, and confirming that there genuinely is a fire, is extremely important, as it influences the range and quantity of equipment and number of fire-fighters that the emergency services will deploy to the site (see also Annex B to this Section of the Safety Manual).